Peter Stuyvesant (cigarette): Peter Stuyvesant Collection

+Starting in 1980, the Foundation offered the workers of the tobacco factory the opportunity to acquire original works in a limited edition of 100 copies.
+In 2010, the collection was dispersed via four auction installments.

 The origin of this collection and its original thirteen artworks were found to have been donated by the secretary general of the Dutch Ministry of Arts, Education and Sciences, in pursuit of cultural policies to inspire ‘cultural competence’ in the working classes.
 The semi-governmental approach to promoting an artistic following in less wealthy parts of Dutch society seems to have taken influence from Germany in the 1930s and has been said to influence a similar approach to corporate art collections in Canada from the 1920s onwards.
 Additionally, high profile public artists and other popular figures were consulted for the curation of the art collection.
 Notably, Willem Sandberg was consulted, which led to some avant-garde artworks making their way into the collection.
 Because of its nature in hanging in a production factory, the requirements for acquiring works of art for the collection were fairly stringent.
 The curators chose to hang only two-dimensional artworks, with a prerequisite that they were colourful and could be seen easily with recognisable images on a large-scale.